 I confirmed the Jeep was toast and agreed to allow him to open the door to retrieve the bullet.
 He picked me up about 25 minutes later and we drove off to M&M Impound and Tow.
 There, we met with Lt Dufour, Forensics.
 We drove over to the Jeep, I took a photo of the bullet hole, gave my sample of DNA to Lt.
 Dufour (Q-tip swab of the inside of my cheeks), and Detective MacDonald drove me home.
 It wasn't that brief, we chatted about the case and about other topics of life.
 Altogether, I believe I was with the two gentlemen for about 2 hours.

 I had a lot of fun.
 Today, Friday, October 14, I said goodbye to the Jeep.
-I sold it for scrap, and it is now on its way to being a cube.
+Jeremy accompanied me back to the junk yard, where I sold it for scrap, and it is now on its way to being a cube.
 I asked Tito's Towing if he would cut me the small piece of the door with the bullet hole in it.
-He said he'd try.
-I'll find out tomorrow if he was successful.
+He said he'd try, but he never did get it over to me.